If We Must Die: Background

 During the Red Summer, from late summer to early autumn 1919, there was a wave of anti-black attacks—at least twenty-five major "mob actions".
 In the attacks, hundreds of people were killed and thousands more were injured.
-James Weldon Johnson coined the term "Red Summer" to refer the period.
+James Weldon Johnson coined the term "Red Summer" to refer to the period.

 Claude McKay was born in Jamaica in 1889.
 He moved to the United States in 1912, and after attending several schools, settled in New York City.
 He began to publish more poetry pseudonymously (having first published several collections in Jamaica).
 McKay's poetry was generally well received, particularly "To the White Fiends".
 Shortly after moving to New York, he met Max Eastman, the publisher of The Liberator magazine, and the two became friends.